-- 5.5.5.
+- 6.5.5.
 Based on the Birklands and Bilhaugh SAC's conservation objectives, it is considered that any development within Mansfield district is too far away from the SAC to negatively affect its habitats.
-As such, development within the district will not result in likely significant effects, alone or in combination with other plans or projects.
+As such, development within the district will not result in adverse effects on the integrity of the SAC, alone or in combination with other plans or projects.
 Indeed, there are potential positive effects from the plan with respect to its proposals to improve the amount of woodland and heathland (and the extent to which it is connected) within the Sherwood Landscape Character network.
-Policy NE1 states that 'planning permission will only be granted for developments within a landscape policy zone where they positively contribute towards meeting the defined landscape actions for the relevant zone'. - 5.5.6.
+Policy NE1 states that 'planning permission will only be granted for developments within a landscape policy zone where they positively contribute towards meeting the defined landscape actions for the relevant zone'. - 6.5.6.
 In addition, Policy NE2 seeks net gains in biodiversity for acceptable development sites where feasible, by maximising opportunities to incorporate biodiversity enhancements across a landscape-scale.
-Policy NE2 also seeks to enhance the role of development in providing an accessible, functional, healthy and robust natural environment. - 5.5.7.
+Policy NE2 also seeks to enhance the role of development in providing an accessible, functional, healthy and robust natural environment. - 6.5.7.
 A Green Infrastructure and Biodiversity SPD would also provide more detailed guidance for implementing these policies with respect to protecting and enhancing the ecological networks within the district.